-The NCH Healthcare System maintains written policies and procedures regarding advance directives of adult patients which acknowledge each patient's right to control certain decisions about his or her medical treatment.
-It is NCH Healthcare System's policy:
+The NCH Healthcare System maintains written policies and procedures regarding advance directives of adult patients which acknowledge each patient’s right to control certain decisions about their medical treatment.
+It is NCH Healthcare System’s policy:

 - To honor the terms of an adult patient’s advance directive to the extent required or allowed by law;

 - Not to condition the provision of health care on whether an advance directive has been executed or to otherwise discriminate against patients on that basis;